- Timescales for removing restrictions

 There is Acas advice on testing staff for coronavirus.

-Testing, tracking and tracing
+Testing, tracking and tracing including for new variants

 HSE does not have a role in establishing or enforcing the different testing and tracking approaches across the UK.